King of Pentacles

 Make sure you are exercising your body and not creating your current material stability through overwork or excessive hours – you already have the success needed to take the foot off the accelerator and enjoy the scenery on your journey!

-The problem may also be caused by complacency or over-indulgence in luxury or immediate pleasures.
+The issue may also be caused by complacency or over-indulgence in luxury or immediate pleasures.

 Whatever the root problem, you are creating health problems for the future.
 You may think this is caused by a lack of time or resources, but remember that good health is rarely expensive and bad health is caused by bad decisions.